 The advertising and PR industries have always loved a good existential crisis.
-It keeps us sharp.
+It keeps them sharp.
 It forces reinvention.
-It makes us better storytellers.
-But every so often, a shift comes along that isn’t just another chapter in the industry’s “What now?” saga — it’s a rewriting ofthe entire book.
+It produces better storytellers.
+But every so often, a shift arrives that isn't just another chapter in the industry's "What now?" saga — it's a rewriting of the entire book.
 Artificial intelligence, particularly the rise of synthetic media, is exactly that kind of shift.

-Over the past two years, we’ve watched AI evolve from an efficiency tool to a legitimate creative force — one capable of producing first drafts, mood films, 3D assets, strategic briefs, influencer scripts, visual treatments, real-time brand insights, and in some cases, full campaigns.
+Over the past two years, AI has evolved from an efficiency tool to a legitimate creative force — one capable of producing first drafts, mood films, 3D assets, strategic briefs, influencer scripts, visual treatments, real-time brand insights, and in some cases, full campaigns.
 Not speculative capabilities.
-Not “five years from now.”
+Not "five years from now."
 Today.

-The implications for PR, an industry built on narrative ownership and credibility, are profound.
-AI has become the new creative director, and in some corners of the industry, thenew copywriter, designer, media strategist, and rapid-response engine as well.
-The question isn’t whether AI will change our craft — it’s whether we’re ready to re-architect our agencies around what storytelling means in a world where content can be generated in seconds and authenticity can be manufactured with chilling precision.
+The implications for PR — an industry built on narrative ownership and credibility — are profound.
+AI has become the new creative director, and in some corners of the industry, the new copywriter, designer, media strategist, and rapid-response engine as well.
+The question is not whether AI will change the craft.
+The question is whether agencies will re-architect themselves around what storytelling means in a world where content can be generated in seconds and authenticity can be manufactured with chilling precision.

-This op-ed is not about whether AI will “replace PR people.”
-It won’t.
-But it will force us to redefine what we do, who does it, and why clients will still pay a premium for work that only humans can provide.
-And to understand where the industry goes next, we need to examine how synthetic media is disrupting every part of the PR value chain.
+This piece is not about whether AI will "replace PR people."
+It will not.
+But it will force a redefinition of what the work is, who does it, and why clients will still pay a premium for work that only humans can provide.
+To understand where the industry goes next requires examining how synthetic media is disrupting every part of the PR value chain.

 The New Reality: Storytelling Without Constraints